matt1187/486VRM/README.md

 # Project  486VRM.
 A interposer for  3.3V 486  for using on motherboard without 3.3V regulator.
-A advantage of this  486VRM interposer: switching regulator instead linear regulator.
+A advantage of this  486VRM interposer: switching regulator instead linear regulator. -> less heating.

 # PCB Revision History
 - 000 initial draft